 Not surprising then, Jesus says little about baptism in the gospels.

-And yet, after Jesus commissioned them to baptize, his disciples seem to have adopted the practice with almost an abandon.
-It figures prominently in virtually every message recorded in the Acts of the Apostles.
-Thousands in Jerusalem received it after Pentecost, and Philip seems to have baptized a number of Samaritans very early on in the church.
+And yet, after Jesus commissioned them to baptize, his disciples adopted the practice universally.
+Just what they understood it to represent seems to be unclear; but baptism figures prominently in virtually every message recorded in the Acts of the Apostles.
+Thousands in Jerusalem received it after Pentecost, and Philip baptized a number of Samaritans very early on in the church.
 In fact by the time of Paul, it is pretty much a given in the churches – although he himself seems to have been very selective in whom he baptized personally.

 This is a strange paradox, isn’t it?
 The founder of the religion that reveres baptism never practiced it himself?
 Why did he appear to encourage the baptism of John’s ministry and then not use it in his own ministry until he commands it after the resurrection?